RonasIT/swift-networking/README.md

 ⚠️ Important ⚠️

-`Networking` doesn't keep strong references to sent requests.
+`Networking` expects you will keep strong references to sent request objects till completion.
-To correctly execute any request, you should keep `strong` reference to it until completion handler will be executed.
+Otherwise completion handlers will be not called because request object will not exist at the response handling time.

 ### Cancelling request

-Instance of `CancellableRequest` provide request cancellation:
+Instance of `CancellableRequest` provides request cancellation:

 ```swift
 request.cancel()